Petition Process: Decisions

 Committee decisions are reported first by email, then by printed letter.
 You and your advisor receive both the email and a printed letter; your home department administrator is copied on the email.

-A $50 processing fee will be charged to your MIT term-bill account by the Registrar's Office for an approved petition.
 No fee is charged for petitions that are denied.
-Several petition requests approved at the same time will be charged only one processing fee.
+Several petition requests approved at the same time will be charged only one filing fee and fine, if applicable.

 Note that this process is for undergraduates only; graduate students should follow the petition process outlined on the website of the Office of the Dean for Graduate Education.